haomo-ai/OverlapTransformer/README.md

 ## How to use
 We currently only provide the training and test tutorials for KITTI sequences in this repository.
 The tutorials for Haomo dataset will be open-source once Haomo dataset is released.

-For a quick test of the training and testing procedures, you could use our [pretrained model](https://drive.google.com/file/d/1FNrx9pcDa9NF7z8CFtuTWyauNkeSEFW4/view?usp=sharing).
+For a quick test of the training and testing procedures, you could use our [model pretrained on KITTI](https://drive.google.com/file/d/1FNrx9pcDa9NF7z8CFtuTWyauNkeSEFW4/view?usp=sharing).

 ### Data structure